All about Double Vision (Diplopia): Introduction, Types, Causes, Tests, Online Test, Natural Cure, and Treatment.

 A soft contact lens with a dim pupil area

 The working principle is the same as that of the selective partial patch.
-It creates monocular central scotoma suppressing the diplopia with minimal effect on the periphery.
+It creates a monocular central scotoma suppressing the diplopia with minimal effect on the periphery.
 This simple, non-invasive method is an effective new tool in the management of double vision.

 Patients often complain of diplopia while wearing new anisometropic correction glasses due to differential prismatic effects of the two lenses when looking off-center as in reading.